 Fiona Staples is without a doubt one of my favorite artists.
 Not only is her art world class, but she is a fellow Canadian.

-Staples was born in Calgary, Alberta and attending the Alberta College of Art and Design.
+Staples was born in Calgary, Alberta and attended the Alberta College of Art and Design.
 Her first published work appeared in the form of “Amphibious Nightmare”.
 This was a 24-hour comic included in the anthology by About Comics, 24 Hour Comics Day Highlights.

 In 2012 Image Comics began publishing my favorite book, Saga, as written by Brian K. Vaughn.
 Having never met each other before, the two were introduced by their mutual friend, Steve Niles.
 When asked why he chose Staples, Vaughn simply replied by saying “Her artwork is incredible.
 [It] doesn’t look like anyone else.
 She is very unique.
 When I opened up this file I was like, ‘This is going to work!'”